syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 In Date editor, [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.Editors.SfDatePicker.html) will be loaded.

+### Setting null value in date picker

+In data form date picker, by default DateTime data type default value will be displayed (1/01/0001).
+You can also set the null value by adding nullable DateTime data type for the date picker property in data form, which allows you to set the null value and display the empty value in date editor.

+{% tabs %}
+{% highlight c# %}

+[DataType(DataType.Date)]
+public DateTime?
+BirthDate { get; set; }

+{% endhighlight %}
+{% endtabs %}

 ### Customizing format in Date editor

 In `SfDatePicker`, Short date will be shown by default.
 You can the customize format to be applied by using [Format](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormDateItem~Format.html) property in [DataFormDateItem](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormDateItem.html).